-The easyJet Frequent Flyer Program
+The easyJet Frequent Flyer Programme

-Within this easyJet Plus review I’ll look at the criteria for qualifying for easyJet Flight Club and how the benefits compare to an easyJet Plus Membership.
+Within this easyJet Plus review I’ll look at the criteria for qualifying for easyJet Flight Club and how the benefits compare to an easyJet Plus membership.
 We’ll also be taking a look at the possible changes to both schemes in 2019 and 2020.

 easyJet Flight Club

-The easyJet frequent flyer club scheme launched in early 2016 offering recognition for some of easyJets most frequent flyers.
-To qualify for the invitation only loyalty scheme customers need to meet one of the following criteria:
+The easyJet frequent-flyer club scheme launched in early 2016 offering recognition for some of easyJet’s most frequent flyers.
+To qualify for the invitation-only loyalty scheme customers need to meet one of the following criteria:

 – Have booked and flown over 20 flights in the past 12 months;